 There are memories, some good, some bad, a few neutral maybe, some sustain, most perish.
-But then there are few rare experiences which are souvenirs, whose categorization in good or bad is a little difficult.
+But then there are a few rare experiences which become souvenirs, whose categorization in good or bad is a little difficult.
 But one thing is for sure that they remain throughout the life as incidences to look back upon.

-The start goes when I found myself standing on the platform number 9 of Allahabad station waiting for my train to arrive, which was late as obvious, with the new reason of fog this time.
+The start goes when I found myself standing on the platform number 9 of Allahabad railway station waiting for my train to arrive, which was late as obvious, with the new reason of fog this time.

 It was spine chilling cold in Allahabad, but I was happy and more than happy I was content, content with me having the sense of achievement to get an admit from an elite college of South India.
 I was waiting for the train along with two of my school friends Shivam and Bhupendra aka Bhuppi, both from the same city and same school.
 The train journey was a good 36-40 hours long travel from my place, including the usual delay time, giving ample time for me to quench my thirst to travel and have the experiences of the journey and, my personal favorite, the lone quality time on the way as the train made its course all the way through the half-length of the country, through all varying and vivid landscape, for which India is famous for in the world.

 Within 30-45 mins of waiting, finally, the announcement of the train arrival happened.
 It was already closing 10 pm in the night.
-We boarded the train and started settling down at the respective berths, which were all adjacent to each other.
+We boarded the train and started settling down at our respective berths, which were all adjacent to each other.
 Though it was cold yet as our ritual, posts all adjustment and informing the parents of the train leaving the station, we went and stood at the boogie door to see the new glittering beautiful hanging bridge of Naini.
 As the train crawled through the old Naini bridge, we all three witnessed the marvelous man-made garland of the city on the other side of the bridge.
-The sparkling lights and its reflection in the Yamuna river beneath, amidst the misty foggy night gave the bridge a weird yet a pleasing halo.
-We all standing at the gates absorbed the most which were offered mutely, noticing all and disturbing none.
-Once the view went black by the train we eventually came back to our berths.
+The sparkling lights and its reflection in the Yamuna river beneath, amidst the misty foggy night gave the bridge a mesmerizingly pleasing halo.
+We all, standing at the gates absorbed the most which were offered mutely, noticing all and disturbing none.
+Once the view went black we eventually came back to our berths.
 We came and sat but the adrenaline rush ensured that nobody slept.
 The playing cards were out; the journey has begun, though it was slow yet brilliant since the green flag waved.

 The train made its way, whistling and gushing smoke through the remote interior areas of Uttar Pradesh.
 The next stop of the train was a station called Satna in Madhya Pradesh, which was some 300 km away from Allahabad.
 We all knew that there is ample time for the next rush of passengers.
 After playing for 1-1.5 hours and a couple of factories and a few dark patches, the train continued moving through the darkness, in the no man’s harry potter land, where the only thing one could see is the reflection of themselves in the glass of the train compartment.
-All three of us were still very excited and full of energy, no matter how strongly the lousy and drowsy compartment people tried to inflict the mood on us.
+All three of us were still very excited and full of energy, no matter how strongly the lousy and drowsy compartment tried to inflict the mood on us.

 Suddenly after some 15-20 mins of wrapping up the cards, the train halted at an unknown station.
 I knew this place.
 The train usually crawled through these areas cause of the heavy traffic, no electric line, the hilly terrain and now the latest; FOG.
 Everyone in the compartment was either gone or were on their super fast way to procure their value for money by falling asleep on their paid AC sleeper berths.
 But we thought we will get down and explore the station for a bit, as for us, the real journey was much more than the interiors of the train.